vanPhelan/vanPhelan/README.md

 <img src="assets\images\mazechaser.png" alt="Maze Chaser" width="333"/>

 Maze Chaser is a simplistic game developed as a Unity example for students.
-It uses no imported assets and is playable using mouse, keyboard, or gamepad, or touch screen.
+It uses no imported assets and is playable using any one of mouse, keyboard, or gamepad, or touch screen.

 * [Repository](https://github.com/vanPhelan/Maze-Chaser)
 * [Web Player](https://vanphelan.github.io/Maze-Chaser/player/)